exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-strategies.md

 The theory sim (simulation) we currently recommend was originally made by XLII, now maintained by the [sim team](https://github.com/exponential-developers) and can be [accessed here.](https://exponential-developers.github.io/sim-3.0/)

-For help on specific (active) strategies, Hackzzzzz's [Theory Quick Purchase Testers](https://drive.google.com/drive/folders/1xOpJepkZZVpuk0QEnIVt3ejquGKR09co) can output when to buy variables.
+For help on specific (active) strategies, Hackzzzzzz's [Theory Quick Purchase Testers](https://drive.google.com/drive/folders/1xOpJepkZZVpuk0QEnIVt3ejquGKR09co) can output when to buy variables.
 Take a look for help with difficult strategies.

 ## Modulus Explanation